WFP-LMI Project

 The WFP survey provides a detailed profile of the workforce in First Nations and Inuit communities: current jobs, training, career aspirations and challenges faced.

-Scan the QR code or click on it to open the WFP survey.
+Scan the QR code or click the button to open the questionnaire.

-The LMI survey focuses on labour market information: employer needs, available positions, skills in demand and employment prospects in the short, medium and long term.
+The LMI survey focuses on employer needs, available positions, skills in demand and employment prospects in the short, medium and long term, for workforce planning purposes.

-Scan the QR code or click on it to open the LMI survey.
+Scan the QR code or click the button to open the questionnaire.

 Beyond providing a portrait of the labour market in each community, the WFP-LMI Project aims to support communities in taking ownership of their data to guide decision-making in employment development, vocational training and economic strategies.